KitC3/Computational-Linguistics-Assignment/README.md

 # Computational Linguistics Assignment
-Code for our implementation of the language model
+Code for our implementation of the language model with interpolation.

 Group 05
 <br>